 OSPF Overview and Features

 Open Shortest Path First (OSPF) is a link-state routing protocol that uses Dijkstra's algorithm to find the shortest path to all known destinations.
-This comprehensive guide covers OSPF concepts, configuration, and troubleshooting for CCNP ENARSI preparation.

 OSPF (Open Shortest Path First) is a link-state routing protocol that uses Dijkstra's Shortest Path First algorithm to build and calculate the shortest path to all known destinations.
 OSPF is an open standard protocol that can be implemented by any vendor.